Skip to main content

 What browser versions are supported?

-• Telehealth by SimplePractice works on the latest versions of Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge on desktops/laptops.
+Telehealth by SimplePractice works on the latest versions of Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, and Opera on computers.

-• For mobile devices, the SimplePractice Telehealth app for iOS or Android is currently the only supported method for accessing appointments.
+- For mobile devices, the Telehealth by SimplePractice app for iOS or Android is currently the only supported method for accessing appointments.
+For more, see Using Telehealth on a mobile device.

 For older browser versions, a dismissible warning banner is shown that requests users to update.

-Important: We highly recommend making sure you're using the most up-to-date browser version for the best Telehealth experience.
-Please be cautious when using this functionality on older browser versions and beware that incompatibilities can cause unpredictable behavior.
-See How to set up your browser for SimplePractice to learn how to update your browser.
+Important: We recommend using the most up-to-date browser version for the best Telehealth experience, as using older versions can cause unpredictable behavior.
+See Updating your browser version to learn how to update your browser.

 Will my clients have to install or download anything in order to join the session?

-Your clients will be able to easily and effortlessly join the session on their computer by simply clicking a link you provide.
+Your clients will be able to join the session on their computer’s browser by clicking a link you provide.

-• create an account or login into an account
+- Create an account or log into an account

-If your clients prefer to use a mobile device for their sessions, we do have a mobile app that clients will need to download.
-They can find the app in the iOS and Android app stores by searching for Telehealth by SimplePractice.
+If your clients prefer to use a mobile device for their sessions, they can download the Telehealth by SimplePractice from the iOS and Android app stores.

 If my client prefers to use a mobile device, is there an app they can get?